Contact us

 • Malta has been a member of the European Union since 2004 and part of Schengen since 2007.

-• Family eligibility includes the spouse or partner in a long and durable relationship of the main applicant, a child of the main applicant or his spouse/partner under the age of 18, economically dependent and unmaried children of the spouse/partner between the age of 18 and 26, and economically dependent parents or grandparents of the main applicant and his spouse/partner.
+• Family eligibility includes the spouse or partner in a long and durable relationship of the main applicant, economically dependent and unmaried children of the spouse/partner up to the age of 28, and economically dependent parents or grandparents of the main applicant and his spouse/partner.

 • Malta is a neutral, safe and stable country with a friendly people living a European lifestyle but with a Mediterranean quality of life.